Looking for an Oculus Rift gaming laptop? Look no more because I have researched this topic extensively.This post has been updated for 2019 market.

 Acer Predator 17 Gaming Laptop

 - Enough ports for VR on the go.

-Just like with the previous laptop, it also comes with G-SYNC and 75Hz display, but the difference is, it packs even more power.
+Just like with the previous laptop, it also comes with G-SYNC, but the difference is, it packs even more power.

 It has to sacrifice somewhere and it’s in its portability.
 It is almost 10lbs in weight and 1.56 inches in thickness.
 It may not be a problem for most, but if you plan to travel a lot with it, it may become cumbersome.

 Unlike the Helios 300, my number 1 recommendation for budget laptops, it has an RGB lighting on the keyboard that can even be programmed to light certain keys.

 If you like the flashy look and raw power that just emanates from it, I think this laptop might be for you.
 You won’t have to buy USB hubs for Oculus Rift stuff as it already has 4 USB3 ports on the sides, 1 USB-C Thunderbolt, and HDMI 2.0.